 By Iddi Yire/Theophania Dzadza, GNA

-At the forum to showcase their works, were representatives of about a dozen of Hungarian companies from the fields of agriculture, agro-processing, creative-art, ICT, energy, education and health industry.
+At the forum to showcase their works, were representatives of about a dozen of Hungarian companies from the fields of agriculture, agro-processing, creative-art and health industry.

 The forum was attended by more than 150 Ghanaian businessmen and women, exporters and importers, agriculture experts, traditional rulers, researchers and academia.